 Don’t be oversold because of the extra cash

-Not to sound redundant, but seriously – don’t let the extra cash lead you to overspend!
-Car dealers are likely to take advantage of the fact of buyers are a little more flush with cash when they’re buying a car during tax season, so be extra cautious when they pitch you a higher-end model and also when they offer you add-ons like warranties and maintenance plans.
-Nickels and dimes turn into dollars and it’s easy to let them add up when you have a few more dollars than normal!
+Not to sound redundant, but seriously—don’t let the extra cash lead you to overspend!
+Car dealers are likely to take advantage of the fact that buyers have a little more cash to spend during tax season, so be extra cautious when they pitch you a higher-end model or offer add-ons like warranties and maintenance plans.

 Read the fine print on dealership promotions

 You’ll see all kinds of promotions when you buy a car during tax season.
-Some dealers may offer to double your refund, but they’ll likely limit the amount they’ll double.
-Promotions may only be available on specific vehicles and they may be for limited periods of time.
+Some dealers may offer to double your refund, but they’ll likely limit the amount they refund.
+Promotions may only be available on specific vehicles and for limited periods of time.
 Some promotions seem like complete scams after you read through the fine print so be even more aware than ever during tax season sales.
 Read every line and ask every question until you’re sure that you’re getting the very BEST deal!